 - To prevent hacking, use a firewall program, particularly if you are using high speed Internet that stays connected 24/7

-- Use complex passwords, and keep them in a secure location
+- Use complex passwords, change them frequently, and keep them in a secure location

 - Deal only with reputable companies on the Internet, even some of the most popular website contain viruses

 - Monitor your bank statements and credit card statements for changes or purchases that you did not authorize

 - If you are a member of the military and are on active duty, consider placing an active duty alert with the credit bureaus while on your deployments

 - Leave your social security card in a secure location; do not carry your social security card in your purse/billfold